CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 Think about a very simple AI that classifies emails into benign "ham" or unwanted "spam", very much like the one we built in a [previous article]({% post_url 2021-05-30-ai-explained-with-k-nearest-neighbors %}):
 How do we measure how good our AI performs?

-Up until now, we just looked at a few examples manually and determined whether we felt that the outcome was correct.
+Until now, we just looked at a few examples manually and determined whether we felt that the outcome was correct.
 This works if our question is just "Can the AI distinguish between a typical 'Nigerian prince' spam mail and a genuine mail to a friend from Nigeria?".
 But what if the question becomes "Can the AI detect all kinds of typical spam mails that are in my inbox?" or if we also want to check for the kind of spam our friends and colleagues are getting?
 The more general we want our AI to be, the more examples we will need to check.